RosettaCommons/documentation/Residue-Params-file.md

 The following lines are typically found in Ligand params files.
 This does not represent a complete documentation of the params fileformat.
 These files are read in core/chemical/residue\_io.cc

--   **NAME** The 3 letter name of the Residue.
+-   **NAME** The name of the Residue.
 Must be unique among all residues loaded into Rosetta

 -   **IO\_STRING** The 3 letter and 1 letter codes representing the residue.
-3 letter code is the same as NAME, 1 letter code is Z by default.
+3 letter code is _not_ unique; it does not need to be the same as the name.
+1 letter code is Z by default.

 -   **TYPE** The type of residue being represented, should be 'LIGAND' for ligands, or 'POLYMER' for protein or DNA residues